particle-iot/docs/src/content/reference/datasheets/m-series/muon-datasheet.md

 The Muon/M-SoM preserves the state of outputs during `STOP` or `ULTRA_LOW_POWER` sleep mode.
 In `HIBERNATE`, outputs are high-impedance.

-Most pins can use `INPUT_PULLUP` or `INPUT_PULLDOWN` in sleep modes.
-The exception is `HIBERNATE` sleep mode where pin D21 can only use an external hardware pull-up or pull down.

 {{!-- BEGIN do not edit content below, it is automatically generated 2629e77b-eb69-4f63-8f0e-011032c72782 --}}

 | Pin | Pin Name | Description | Interface | M2 Pin | MCU |